 Routine use cases

-A practical note on What to do when eye-area comfort sessions changes your routine plan for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.
+A practical note on Routine adjustment: eye area comfort sessions for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.

 Direct answer